 These annoying behavioral patterns (habits) are "just" human behavior we are conditioned to perform.
 If you accept it, you can learn from your mistakes and gradually change them however you want.
 You will miss it like you miss cigarettes or your high-school ex-boyfriends' hemorrhoids.

 Lifelong learning means that we are never done.
 We should try to celebrate the small daily victories.
 Another art of mastery: How to reward yourself without ruining the previous success.
 Because change is not only a long endeavor, but a lifelong process, so why don't you give yourself some slack and enjoy the results!
 The balance of being graceful to yourself, but at the same time disciplined, serious, committed and determined to achieve your goals remains a continuous challenge.

 * Even the scientists discuss if we have free will or not.
 We need to believe here that we do.
 Blaming the government, genes, your past, boss, you have too much money, or the guy who branded the ice cream box to be irresistible doesn't help.

 6. Deciding what you want

 It doesn't matter if you are Martin Seligman, Leonardo da Vinci or DiCaprio, lifestyle change takes effort.
 Often people see one's life as black and white, good or bad - like if someone is always too thin or brilliant.
 They even automatically stay that way forever - until they change.
 The only difference between us all is what changes, which direction and how rapidly.
 Nobody has the same situation or settings.
 If you are one of the topmost paid, energized, and intelligent people in the world, you might struggle going to the gym twice a day, or eating too many carbohydrates.
-Because you are probably more like the rest of us, you might struggle brushing your teeth twice a day, and eating too many carbohydrates.
+Because you are probably more like the rest of us, you might struggle to brush your teeth twice a day, and eating too many carbohydrates.
 Your starting point doesn't matter, the identical issue is to improve your personal situation, health, and happiness.